IMPORTANT - You should NOT change storage provisioning or scaling settings without first contacting Datomic Support.

-All three of these storages scale automatically, and do not require any configruation.
+All three of these storages scale automatically, and do not require any configuration.

 Explicit Database Scaling

-Larger systems consist of a primary compute cluster for transactions, plus one or more query groups for various read loads.
-This provides two additional forms of horizontal scaling:
+Larger systems consist of a primary compute group for transactions, plus one or more query groups for various read loads and applications.
+This provides two forms of horizontal read scaling:

 - You can explicitly start and stop query groups, and then route particular loads to them.
 This allows you to make after-the-fact decisions to adapt to new usage patterns.
-For example, you might have a query group dedicated to a range of data, or to a different priority of consumer, or to a single hot query.
-Note that your data is never partitioned, and no up-front decisions need to me made.
+For example, you might have a query group dedicated to a range of data, to a high priority consumer, or to a single hot query.
+Note that your data is never partitioned, and no up-front decisions need to be made.